List of active and deprecated Ethereum testnets, including Kintsugi.

 Setting up Otterspace is a simple 3-step process:

 1. The first step is to visit the Otterspace website.
-On the website homepage, click "The Badge Protocol" to start creating your Badge.
+Once you are on the website's homepage, click on "The Badge Protocol" to initiate the process of creating your badge.

 Otterspace DAO Credential Tool - Website Homepage

-2. From the Badge menu, keep scrolling until you reach "Badges = Permissions" and click the "Build a Badge" button.
+2. From the Badge menu, continue scrolling until you come across the "Badges = Permissions" section and click on the "Build a Badge" button.

 Otterspace DAO Credential Tool - Build a Badge

-3. To personalize your Badge, enter the badge name, badge art, expiry date, and finally register your Badge, as seen in the screenshot below.
+3. To personalize your Badge, enter the badge name, badge art, and expiry date as applicable and finally, register your Badge, as depicted in the screenshot below.

 Otterspace DAO Credential Tool - Personalize and Register Your Badge

-That's it, you've now created your own Badge.
-After registering a badge, you can then give it to anyone, with the transfer recorded on the blockchain.
-This provides a way to verify that an individual has certain credentials without needing to rely on word-of-mouth.
+That's it, you've successfully created your own Badge.
+After creating a badge, you can now transfer it to anyone, with the transaction being securely recorded on the blockchain.
+This offers a reliable method to verify an individual's credentials, eliminating the need to depend solely on word-of-mouth.

 List of DAO credential tools

-In addition to Otterspace, there are many alternative DAO Credential tools including:
+In addition to Otterspace, there are several alternative DAO Credential tools available including:

-iDX - an open-source multi-platform identity protocol that allows users to build a unified digital identity and freely share their data between apps.
+iDX - an open-source, multi-platform identity protocol that enables users to build a unified digital identity and effortlessly share their data across various apps.

-ENS - known as your Web3 username.
-ENS (Ethereum Name Service) is place for all your cryptocurrency addresses, and decentralized websites.
+ENS - known as your Web3 username, ENS (Ethereum Name Service), serves as a centralized hub for managing all your cryptocurrency addresses and decentralized websites.

 Violet - a powerful Web3 compliance and identity infrastructure platform for DeFi (decentralized finanance).

-Proof of Humanity - a platform for building your Web3 decentralized digital identity, that's AI-resistant and economically incentivized.
+Proof of Humanity - a platform where users can build their Web3 decentralized digital identity that is AI-resistant and economically incentivized.

 Interested in reading more?